-“She’s my sister.
-WAS my sister.
-I just don’t like thinking about her — y’know — being with somebody.
+“She was my sister.
 That’s not the sort of thing a brother wants to think about.”
 He spotted the Banuk lingering near the stone steps.
 “Hey!
 Uh… Sammuk!
 Enough already!
 Your little game is over!
 Beat it!”

-When the Banuk didn’t respond, Erend removed the war hammer from its scabbard on his back and stomped the ground like a heavy-horned Trampler about to charge.
+When the Banuk didn’t respond, Erend removed his war hammer from its scabbard on his back and stomped the ground like a heavy-horned Trampler about to charge.

 “You hear me?
 I said get lost.”